wilkinsona/spring-boot-development-eclipse-plugin/README.md

  - Warns when a non-`@Configuration` class extends a class with `@Bean` methods
  - Reports an error when a `@Configuration` class that disables bean method proxying extends a `@Configuration` class that uses bean method proxying
+ - Warns when String.indexOf(String) and String.lastIndexOf(String) are called with a single-character string literal and recommends the use of their char variants instead

 ### Building